-WASHINGTON - Today, U.S. Senator Dick Durbin (D-IL) announced the introduction of the RENEW Conservation Corps Act, a bill that would create a civilian conservation corps that provides valuable job training and work experience to Americans while also completing needed maintenance and restoration of parks, trails, and natural areas.
+WASHINGTON - Today, U.S. Senator Dick Durbin (D-IL) introduced the RENEW Conservation Corps Act, a bill that would create a civilian conservation corps that provides valuable job training and work experience to Americans while also completing needed maintenance and restoration of parks, trails, and natural areas.
 Modeled after President Franklin Delano Roosevelt's Civilian Conservation Corps - which employed, educated, and trained three million young men during the Great Depression - Durbin's bill would create a new conservation corps run though the U.S. Departments of Interior and Agriculture and authorize more than \$55 billion over a five-year period to put one million Americans to work to address the backlog of deferred conservation projects.

-"America's outdoor spaces have provided recreation for generations, and this year we' ve seen how important and valuable they've been to countless Americans looking for a respite.
-If we are to leave these natural gifts to the next generation, we have to take responsibility in protecting them," Durbin said.
+"If we want to pass on America's cherished outdoor spaces to the next generation, we have to take responsibility in protecting them," Durbin said.
 "This bill is a straightforward approach to creating one million jobs that can address maintenance and restoration of our greatest natural resources and recreation areas.
-This is an investment to protect the beauty of America's natural treasures."
+This is an investment in America's natural treasures, which have provided people much-needed respite in the outdoors during the pandemic."